JeffreyRiggle/my-site/content/blog/understanding-eventing/index.md

 ![Node and C Comparision](./NodevC.png)

-What we will notice is that the C implementation is consistently faster but not by as much as you might think.
-These differences are not nearly as significat as one might expect.
+What we will notice is that the C implementation is consistently faster.
+However, these differences are not nearly as significat as one might expect.
 If we consider this workload more deeply a majority of required time complexity comes from reading from the file system.
 This problem is not directly owned by either language.
 The time to load a file is largely dictated by the kernal.
 Now where things can get interesting and where some of the benefit lies is that C gives you direct control over memory.
 In the C implementation I was able to get just a bit more performance by being clever with my memory allocations.

 Lastly let's consider the cost of getting things wrong.
 Remember how I mentioned the original C abstraction I created wasn't working well?
 If we compare this to the Node example we can see that a poor implementation in C is quite detrimental.